vasvince98/ExcelToXml/README.md

 # How to add a new question type to the code
-Spring app, create a moodle xml format from excel file, and convert an existing xml to base64 coded xml
+Spring app, create a Moodle xml format from Excel file, and convert an existing xml to base64 coded xml

 This is an instruction how you can add a new question type to the code.
   <h1>1.
 Create a class with a name of your new questiontype!</h1><br>